roger-that-dev/observable-states/README.md

 * Queryable states and custom vault queries
 * Schedulable states

+## TODO

+1. Fix up the unit tests
+2. Add a Spring Reactive web server
+3. Finish the contract code
+4. Finish the README.md
+5. Check pledge currency
+6. Fill in the checkTransaction menthod of collect sigs flow
+7. The pledgers add the amounts - the manager needs to check it was done correctly

 ## How it works

 There are two types of parties: